CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 #### Planeswalkers
 Planeswalkers are allies you can summon to assist you in battle.
 Once per turn, they can activate one of their abilities, which can be anything from mundane to game winning.
 They can be attacked by your opponents as though they were a player; defending them will give you more time to activate their more powerful abilities!

+##### Loyalty and loyalty abilities
+Planeswalkers enter with a number of **loyalty counters** on them equal to the number in the bottom right of their card.
+Once per turn, you can activate one of their abilities by adding or subtracting loyalty counters from them.
+When a planeswalker is dealt damage, they lose loyalty counters equal to the damage dealt to them.
+If their loyalty reaches 0, they are destroyed.

 ![Liliana of the Veil](https://cards.scryfall.io/large/front/a/c/ac506c17-adc8-49c6-9d8d-43db7cb1ec9d.jpg?1562835390)